kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1 -  Describe/Sprint 1 - The Digital Services Landscape.md

 ### Defining Digital Services

-Let’s start with the WHAT.
+Let’s start with the what.
 What is meant by digital services?
 That is, in fact, the question.
 It cannot be defined by one simple noun or even one simple sentence.
 To define digital services, we need to ask ourselves more questions: who, what, why, where, and how?

 ### Digital Service Wheel